danielyxie/bitburner/doc/source/netscript/formulasapi/hacknetNodes/levelUpgradeCost.rst

     :param number costMult: Aug multiplier that reduces cost.
 Defaults to ``1``.
     :returns: Money required to go from ``startingLevel`` to ``startingLevel+extraLevels``.

-    You must have Source-File 5-1 and Source-File 9-1 in order to use this function.
+    You must have Source-File 5-1 in order to use this function.

     This function calculates the cost of upgrading levels from any level to any level.